MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/choosing-unity-version.md

 > [Using the OpenXR plugin](/windows/mixed-reality/develop/unity/xr-project-setup?tabs=openxr)

 > [!NOTE]
-> While we recommend using OpenXR for all new projects, Unity 2020.3 LTS also supports the **[Windows XR plugin](/windows/mixed-reality/develop/unity/xr-project-setup?tabs=windowsxr)**.
-Known issues that affect hologram stability and other features on HoloLens 2 include:
+> While we recommend using OpenXR for all new projects, Unity 2020.3 LTS also supports the [Windows XR plugin](/windows/mixed-reality/develop/unity/xr-project-setup?tabs=windowsxr).
+This plugin is fully supported, although it won't receive new features such as AR Foundation 4.0 support.
->
-> * Holographic app remoting applications using the Universal Windows Platform build target are not working.
-> * The Unity graphics jobs system is defaulted on, even though it is not compatible with HoloLens projects.

 ## Unity 2019.4 LTS